Shanzhaguoo/Shanzhaguoo/README.md

 ## Skills

 - Languages: Python, C/C++, Matlab
-- Major: 3DGS, Reconstruction, Diffusion and so on.
+- Major: 3DGS, Reconstruction, Generation and so on.

 <!-- ## Stats -->